More hurricane-force wind gusts were reported across the US in a single day than ever before - KTVZ

 The damage rating for Friday night’s deadly tornado that tore through Mayfield and Dawson Springs in Kentucky has been upgraded to an EF-4 in intensity, with estimated peak winds of 190 mph, based on continuing damage surveys from the National Weather Service.

-The tornado had a maximum path width of a mile or more and was on the ground for at least 128 miles, tracking across the entire area of responsibility for the NWS Paducah office.
+The tornado had a maximum path width of a mile or more and was on the ground for at least 128 miles, tracking across the entire area of responsibility for the weather service’s Paducah office.
 The tornado took more than two hours to move through western Kentucky.

-The tornado length will likely increase as NWS offices adjacent to Paducah continue their surveys in the coming days, and the rating could be increased as well as more damage is surveyed.
+The tornado length will likely increase as weather service offices near Paducah continue their surveys in the coming days, and the rating could be increased as well as more damage is surveyed.

 President Joe Biden toured the areas hit on Wednesday and said he was shocked by the amount of damage wrought.